hammal/cbadc/docs/source/tutorials/a_getting_started/plot_c_digital_estimator.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 119-123
+GENERATED FROM PYTHON SOURCE LINES 127-131

 Producing Estimates
 -------------------

 At this point, we can produce estimates by simply calling the iterator

 ..
-GENERATED FROM PYTHON SOURCE LINES 123-128
+GENERATED FROM PYTHON SOURCE LINES 131-136

 .. code-block:: default
-   :lineno-start: 124

     for i in digital_estimator: